R08K09/BNTA_Frontend_Shop_Project/README.md

 ## Project Overview
 Our project involved creating a React front-end application that provides an interface for one fo the server-side APIs developed by another backend group during our bootcamp.
-By utilising many tools and features, we were able to design and create an interactive interface that showcases the functionality fo our API with styling for better user experience.
+By utilising many tools and features, we were able to design and create an interactive interface that showcases the functionality of our API with styling for better user experience.

 ## Diagrams